 An ATU requires electricity

-An ATU includes more maintenance than a septic tank system
+An ATU requires more maintenance than a septic tank system

 An ATU includes mechanical parts that can break down